 When shopping for beef ribs ask your butcher for “beef plate ribs” or “Texas-style beef ribs” ideally they will trim any excess fat off the back along with removing the membrane similar to how you would treat a pork spare rib.

 The bones will range anywhere from 8-12 inches in length.
 If all you can find are single bone short ribs you can still follow this recipe but will need to adjust the time according to the size of the short ribs.

-Seasoning the ribs is quite simple.
+Seasoning Texas Beef Ribs is quite simple.
 I use a spice blend from Spiceology that contains just 3 ingredients: Salt, Pepper and Garlic.

 If you’re feeling adventurous I would recommend a pinch of granulated onion but other then that let’s keep things simple.